Kohelet Yeshiva High School: History

 The school opened a 30,000-square-foot building for grades kindergarten through eighth, as well as an outdoor amphitheater, playground, athletic fields, and community garden for the 2019–2020 academic year.

-In 2025, Rabbi Maccabee Avishur replaced Rabbi Noam Stein as Kohelet's Head of School.
+In 2025, Rabbi Maccabee Avishur was hired as Kohelet's Head of School.
+Rabbi Noam Stein, who served for four years as principal of the high school, moved to Israel with his family.
+Mrs. Becky Troodler moved to Toronto after ten years working as the principal of the Kohelet Lab and Middle Schools.

-About

-In addition to regular college preparatory classes, Kohelet offers the following Advance Placement (AP) courses: English, United States History, United States Government, World History, Calculus, Statistics, Biology, Chemistry, Physics, Psychology, and Studio Art.
+In addition to regular college preparatory classes, Kohelet offers the following Advanced Placement (AP) courses: English, United States History, United States Government, World History, Calculus, Statistics, Biology, Chemistry, Physics, Psychology, and Studio Art.

 Kohelet Yeshiva High School's sports team is named the Kings, with soccer, basketball, cross-country, tennis, track and baseball programs for boys, and soccer, cross-country, tennis, track and basketball programs for girls.